 The favoured explanation is that Miranda may have been broken up and reformed several times during its history.
 Quite why there is so much impact scarring on the Uranian moons is still unclear.

-Dr Paul Abel is an astronomer based at the University of Leicester.
 This article originally appeared in the October 2014 issue of BBC Sky at Night Magazine.